Black Screens, White Frames: Gilles Deleuze and The Interstices of Cinema, Book manuscript under contract at Oxford University Press.

 “Imaginal Border Crossings and Silence as Negative Mimesis in Elia Suleiman’s Divine Intervention.”
 Border Visions: Identity and Diaspora in Film.
 Scarecrow Press, 2013

 “Reconstruction and Retardation in Literary Narrative.”
-Language, Literature, Culture: Dialogue of Generations.
-Chuvash State University, Cheboksary, Russia, 2004
+Language, Literature, Culture: Dialogue of Generations, Chuvash State University Press, 2004.

 “Expositional Retardation in Contemporary Literary Discourse and ‘In Medias Res’ Device in Ancient Epic Poem.”
-Readings of Saint-Petersburg Herzen State University.
-Saint-Petersburg, Russia, 2003
+Readings of Saint-Petersburg Herzen State University, 2003.

 “Initial Predicative Semantic Gaps and Peculiarities of Text Perception.”
-Studia Linguistica XII.
-Saint-Petersburg, Russia, 2003
+Studia Linguistica XII, 2003.

 “Expositional Retardation as a Stylistic Device.”
-Readings of Saint-Petersburg Herzen State University.
-Saint-Petersburg, Russia, 2002
+Readings of Saint-Petersburg Herzen State University, 2002.

 “‘The Gapping Effect’ and Expositional Retardation.”
-Studia Linguistica XI.
-Saint-Petersburg, Russia, 2002
+Studia Linguistica XI, 2002.

 “To the Problem of the Pre-text and Fore-text Distinction.”
-Interconnection of Literature and Art in the Culture of the XX Century.
-Petropolis, Saint-Petersburg, Russia, 2001
+Interconnection of Literature and Art in the Culture of the XX Century, 2001.

 Centro Congressi Stefano Franscini Grant.
 Media History from the Margins Summer School.
 Monte Verità, Ascona, Switzerland.
 August 2018

 Best Paper Award.
-Lisbon Consortium summer school on Transvisuality.
+Lisbon Consortium on Transvisuality.
+Catholic University of Portugal.
 Lisbon, Portugal.
-July, 2016.
+July 2016

 riverrun Liberal Arts Fellowship.
-Arts and Culture in Western New York, non-profit organization, Fall 2015
+Arts and Culture in Western New York, non-profit organization.
+Buffalo, NY.
+Fall 2015

 Princeton-Weimar Grant.
-Summer School for Media Studies, International Research Institute for Cultural Technologies and Media Philosophy, Bauhaus-Universität Weimar, Germany, June 2013
+International Research Institute for Cultural Technologies and Media Philosophy.
+Bauhaus-Universität.
+Weimar, Germany.
+June 2013

-Abstract Visions, video.
-Best Experimental Video Award.
+Best Experimental Video Award for Abstract Visions.
 Delta International Film and Video Festival.
-Delta State University, Cleveland, Mississippi.
+Delta State University.
+Cleveland, Mississippi.
 March 2012